kubernetes-sigs/kubespray/docs/offline-environment.md

 manager).
 For those missing, you need to either use a proxy that has Internet access (typically from a DMZ) or setup a PyPi server in your network that will host these packages.

-If you're using a HTTP(S) proxy to download your python packages:
+If you're using an HTTP(S) proxy to download your python packages:

 ```bash
 sudo pip install --proxy=https://[username:password@]proxyserver:port -r requirements.txt